dalefrakes/GSCM560/README.md

 Portland State University

-This repository contains lecture notes and other course materials for GSCM 560 taught at Portland State University, most recently in Fall 2019.
+This repository contains lecture notes and other course materials for GSCM560 taught at Portland State University, most recently in Fall 2019.